jypma/AvrLib/README.md

 - Compile-time time constants like `10_sec`, which will hit static assertions if they cause overflows or underflows when used on hardware timers with known prescalers.
 - No heap.
 All allocations are statically known on compile time, and FIFOs are used to communicate e.g. radio packets.
+- Arduino and JeeLib compatible pin numbers, but compile-time safe capabilities.
+E.g. it's only possible to invoke PWM settings on pins that actually have hardware PWM, and only if a timer has been set up to do so.

 TODO
 ====